The contribution of supermassive black holes in stripped nuclei to the supermassive black hole population of UCDs and galaxy clusters: Results

 \subsection{Stripped nuclei black hole masses}

 Figure~\ref{fig:obssim} plots calibrated z = 0 black hole masses against stellar masses for stripped nuclei progenitor galaxies and surviving galaxies in the most massive cluster in the EAGLE simulation, along with observed galaxies from \citet{Kormendy2013} and \citet{Reines_2015}.
-This figure verifies the result in \citet{Schaye2015} that the black holes in simulated galaxies are consistent with the black holes in observed galaxies, although the simulated relation exhibits less scatter.
+This figure verifies the result in \citet{Schaye2015} that the black holes in simulated galaxies are consistent with those in observed galaxies, although the simulated relation exhibits less scatter.
 The stripped nuclei progenitor galaxies are also consistent with this relation, although the progenitor galaxies with stellar mass 10\textsuperscript{9}~\(\textup{M}_\odot\)-10\textsuperscript{10}~\(\textup{M}_\odot\) have slightly more massive black holes than the surviving simulated galaxies.
-This may be because the masses of observed and simulated galaxies are taken at redshift z = 0, while stripped nuclei progenitor galaxies form and merge in the early stages of the universe.
+This may be because the masses of observed and simulated galaxies are taken at redshift z = 0, while stripped nuclei progenitor galaxies form and merge in the universe's early stages.
 The stripped nuclei progenitors would, therefore, lie above the relation since black hole growth may outpace stellar mass growth for early galaxies \citep[e.g.][]{Merloni2010, Willott_2013, Decarli_2018}.

 Figure~\ref{fig:bhmasses} plots derived black hole masses against derived total masses for simulated stripped nuclei with black hole masses above 10\textsuperscript{6}~\(\textup{M}_\odot\) for the seven massive clusters in EAGLE and UCDs whose black hole content has been studied.
 The 5 UCDs that are confirmed to contain black holes are M60-UCD1 \citep{Seth2014}, VUCD3, M59cO \citep{Ahn2017}, M59-UCD3 \citep{Ahn2018} and UCD3 \citep{Afanasiev_2018}.
 Also included are UCD 330 and UCD 320 \citep{Voggel_2018}, for which only upper limits on black hole masses have been found.
+Figure~\ref{fig:bhmasses} shows that the black hole masses of the simulated stripped nuclei are consistent with the black hole masses of observed UCDs.